Murali-group/GraphSpace/README.md

 1. Visit the graphspace directory: `cd GraphSpace/graphspace`
 3. In a text editor, open up `gs-setup.sh` file
 4. Set `DEBUG=False` and `TEMPLATE_DEBUG=False`
-5. Propogate those changes: `./gs-setup.sh`
+5. Propogate those changes: `. gs-setup.sh`
 6. Visit the `apache2` directory: `cd /path_to/apache2`.
 Typically the full path to this directory is `/etc/apache2`.
 7. Navigate to the `sites-enabled` directory: `cd sites-enabled`
 8. Create a file called `graphspace.conf`